Hm, how do you get traffic to a new blog? That’s a question that only new bloggers would ask which means you’ve finally started a blog!

 For the sake of this post, let’s call a lot of pageviews AT LEAST 100,000 pageviews in a month.

-Just to throw in a bit of proof here are some blog analytics from Members of the Blog Business Framework showing you their recent stats.
+Just to throw in a bit of proof here are some blog analytics from Members of Pocket Business showing you their recent stats.

-And just to show you that I’m not someone that relies on past results to continue teaching, I’ve put together a case study for my own Home Decor blog showing you its progress over the past 6 months.
+And just to show you that I’m not someone that relies on past results to continue teaching, I’ve put together a case study for my own Home Decor blog showing you its progress over the course of 6 months.

 So to put it lightly, I know my shit.